marxin/texi2rst-generated/sphinx/gfortran/interoperability-with-c.rst

       integer(c_int) :: j

-Note that pointer arguments also frequently need the ``VALUE`` attribute, see Working with Pointers.
+Note that pointer arguments also frequently need the ``VALUE`` attribute, see Working with C Pointers.

 Strings are handled quite differently in C and Fortran.
 In C a string is a ``NUL`` -terminated array of characters while in Fortran each string has a length associated with it and is thus not terminated (by e.g.
 ``NUL``).
-For example, if one wants to use the following C function,
+For example, if you want to use the following C function,

 .. code-block:: fortran